yusufak728/Communication-Lab-1-Simulations/README.md

 These are the optional simulations done against the practical lab experiments (Communication lab in 5th Semester, Electronics Engineering). \
 It's advisable to understand the concepts used for simulations.

-Language or Software used is MATLAB.
+Language or Software used are MATLAB and Python.

 In case of any queries, feel free to contact me via mail , yusufahmedkhan@zhet.ac.in